The never-before-told stories about your favorites from the gal who PERSONALLY knows them all—ANN MOSES

 During his two-week stay in California, GEORGE HARRISON traveled to San Francisco where he visited the Haight-Asbury district.
 There the limousine driver dropped GEORGE and PATTI off while they walked along the street just grooving with the hippies.
 Someone handed GEORGE a guitar and soon it was a pied piper scene with all the folk walking along (not bugging) and singing along with GEORGE.
 When too big a crowd began to gather they left.

 Some disc jockeys are a total gas and one I can think of as an example is LARRY KENT at KTSA in San Antonio, Texas.
-After reading about how the MONKEBES originated “Zilch” in my column, LARRY decided it would be interesting to find the real “Mr. Bob Dovalina” and ask the now-famous person how he feels being noted in a song.
+After reading about how the MONKEES originated “Zilch” in my column, LARRY decided it would be interesting to find the real “Mr. Bob Dovalina” and ask the now-famous person how he feels being noted in a song.
 I think it’s a great idea and I hope the mystery man can be found.

 SHORTIES: PETER lost two pair of beads (gifts from fans) while being mobbed in Dallas.